Dean School Medicine and Health Science

 Vision and Mission

-We envision health and wholeness of individuals and their communities through compassionate health care that exemplifies the healing power of Christ
+We envision the health and wholeness of individuals and their communities through compassionate health care that exemplifies the healing power of Christ

 The Mission is to train and disciple Family Medicine professionals to be community care givers, providing comprehensive and holistic health care.